 See Related: Best Travel Duffle Bags For Your Next Trip

 Whether you’re using these OXO mini food containers for baby food, solid snacks, or beauty products, your stuff will be safe.
 These containers hold up to 2 oz which makes them TSA carry-on compliant for carry-on travelers.

 These containers are see-through, dishwasher safe, and come in a three-pack.
-Plus, since they have hard plastic lids, they’re easy to label as well.
+Plus, since they have hard plastic lids, they’re also easy to label.
 On the go, these are also easy to clean by hand at a sink as needed, so you don’t have to worry about getting old food or product stuck in the bottom of them.

 - Dishwasher safe

 - Food safe